 York was founded by the Romans in AD71.
 Over 2,000 years later, we created a gin to celebrate this fact.
-And we gave it a Latin motto - 'Veni, Vidi, Bibi' (I came, I saw, I drank).

-The history of York Gin Roman Fruit.
+The History of York Gin Roman Fruit

 We plundered Ancient Roman Britain to bring history to life with our very first fruit infused gin - a juniper-led dry gin infused with fruits and flora associated with Ancient Rome.

 After distillation, we infuse our gin with a Yorkshire-made tea infusion that includes berries, apples and hibiscus - all associated with our Roman friends of old.

 Hibiscus was recently found to be an ingredient in pills found in a medical store rescued from a sunken ship off the coast of Tuscany from around 200BC.

 Virgil, Ovid and Pliny the Elder all mention strawberries in their writings.

 And the Romans introduced tastier varieties of apples than the people of these islands had been used to.